 - 1. Turn on taps, you will be able to hear the pump turn on if it is working.
-If there is no sound check that the water pump breaker at the electrical panel is on.
+If there is no sound check that the water pump switch is on.
 Turn all of the taps on in your boat.
 You should get spurts of water out of your taps until they run full again.
 This is releasing air in your water system.
 Once water is running freely turn off your taps. - 2.
-If your pump is not running when you try your tap, check to make sure breaker has not tripped or just try turning off the water pump breaker for 20 minutes, then try again (sometimes they overheat).
+If your pump is not running when you try your tap, check to make sure the switch is on or just try turning off the water pump switch for 20 minutes, then try again (sometimes they overheat).
 If it still doesn't work, contact Twin Anchors Base for assistance.